maomincoding/mettle-doc/doc/zh/tool/mettleRouter/index.md

 import { resetView } from 'mettle';
 import { initRouter } from 'mettle-router';

-import home from '../template/home';
+import Home from '../template/home';
-import about from '../template/about';
+import About from '../template/about';

 const router = initRouter(
   [
     {
       path: '/',
-      template: home,
+      template: Home,
     },
     {
       path: '/about',
-      template: about,
+      template: About,
     },
   ],
   resetView